 Guidelines for assessing guest's fitness for travel

-When assessing a patient's fitness for air travel, the effects of reduced atmospheric pressure and consequent reduction in oxygen tension must be considered.
-Even in pressurized aircraft, the cabin pressure will be equivalent to an altitude of 5000-8000 feet.
-Although each case will be considered on its merit, the following guidelines are laid for the treating physician's reference:
+When assessing a patient’s fitness for air travel, the effects of reduced atmospheric pressure and consequent reduction in oxygen tension must be considered.
+Even if pressurized aircraft the cabin pressure will be equivalent to an altitude of 5000 – 8000 feet.
+Although each case will be considered on its merit, the following guidelines are laid down for the treating physicians reference:

-Critical heart and respiratory conditions (e.g. decompensate cardiac patients / patients with severe valvular disease / unstable angina / significant cardiac arrhythmias / severe asthma) are usually not permitted to fly.
-Patients with recent coronary occlusion with myocardial infarction are normally not permitted to fly within 3-6 weeks of onset.
-Patients who have undergone angioplasties are usually allowed to fly only after 4-7 days.
+Critical heart and respiratory conditions (e.g. decompensated cardiac patients / patients with severe valvular disease / unstable angina / significant cardiac arrhythmias/severe asthma) are usually not permitted to fly.
+Patients with recent coronary occlusion with myocardial infarction are normally not permitted to fly within 10 days if uncomplicated.
+Patients who have undergone angioplasties are usually allowed to fly only after 4 days if asymptomatic.
 Cases of uncontrolled severe hypertension are not allowed to fly.
-Patients with severe bronchitis, emphysema, and other conditions where respiratory exchange is compromised or may be affected by the hypoxia are permitted to fly only if arrangements are made for supplemental oxygen for inflight use and are accompanied by a medical escort.
+Patients with severe bronchitis, emphysema, other conditions where respiratory exchange is compromised or may be affected by the hypoxia are permitted to fly only if arrangements are made for supplemental oxygen for use in flight and are accompanied by a medical escort.
 Patients with active open tuberculosis / untreated pneumothorax are not permitted to fly.
 Cases with tracheostomies are permitted to fly only if accompanied by medical escort and suitable equipment.

-Introduction of air into body cavities for diagnostic / therapeutic purposes are allowed to fly only after 7 days following the procedure.
+Introduction of air into body cavities for diagnostic / therapeutic purposes are allowed to fly only after 5 days of uncomplicated recovery following the procedure.

-Cases of psychiatric disorder are allowed to fly only if sedated and accompanied by medical escort.
+Cases of acute, major psychiatric disorder are allowed to fly only if sedated and accompanied by medical escort.

-Severe cases of acute otitis media / Sinusitis / post middle ear surgery permitted to fly only after 2-3 weeks.
+Severe cases of acute otitis media / sinusitis / post middle ear surgery permitted to fly only with ENT specialist's fitness certificate.